-The childminder registered in 1989.
-She lives with her husband, two adult children and a 14 year old.
-They live in a four bedroom house in Harold Wood, Romford.
-The family have one pet dog.
-The childminder is a member of the National Child Minding Association.
-The whole of the ground floor is used for childminding purposes.
-There is a fully enclosed garden available for outside play.
-The childminder is registered to care for six children at any one time and for overnight care for one child under eight years.
-Currently, the childminder does not have any children on roll.
-When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+The childminder was registered in 1995.
+She lives with her husband and two children aged 11 and five in Chatham, Kent.
+The house is single storey and most of this is used for childminding.
+There is a fully enclosed garden for outside play.
+The childminder is registered to care for a maximum of five children at any one time and is currently minding one child before and after school, and provides some holiday care.
+The childminder drives to local schools to take and collect children.
+The family has a hamster, and fish in a pond in the garden.
+The childminder is able to support children with special educational needs.
+No children on roll When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.
 THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.

-The childminder has a sound understanding of suitable procedures to:

-\ promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.
-(National Standard 7: Health) \ ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and Drink) Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.
+The childminder has a sound understanding of suitable procedures to: - promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill (National Standard 7: Health) - ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
+(National Standard 8: Food and drink).
+Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.

-\ The premises are safe, secure and include the necessary facilities for children.
+- The premises are safe, secure and include the necessary facilities for children.
 The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical Environment) \ The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) \ The childminder understands how to promote children's safety and take precautions to prevent accidents.
-(National Standard 6: Safety) \ The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
+(National Standard 4: Physical environment) - The furniture, equipment and toys are safe and appropriate for the needs of children.
+(National Standard 5: Equipment) - The childminder understands how to promote children's safety and take precautions to prevent accidents.
+(National Standard 6: Safety) - The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
 (National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.

-\ The childminder has a satisfactory knowledge of how individual children develop and learn.
-(National Standard 3: Care, Learning and Play) Helping children make a positive contribution The provision is satisfactory.
+The childminder has a satisfactory knowledge of how individual children, develop and learn.
+(Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.